 An egg, part of the narrator's breakfast, fell on the floor when Cora dropped the tray.
-The narrator said she wasn't hungry, so Cora wouldn't have to explain how it fell or what happened.
+The narrator says she wasn't hungry, so Cora won't have to explain how it fell or what happened.
 Cora is hopeful that the narrator's pregnant, but she's not.
 They have a short moment of unity.

 The narrator then says that was in May, and now a few months have passed.
 She observes Serena Joy's growing garden.
 She worries about summertime because it makes her want things more, compared to winter.

 Then the narrator describes how things are going between her and the Commander.
 They rendezvous in his office a couple of times a week.
 Each week it's different.
 She watches for signs from Nick to see if she should go or not.

 She has to be careful of Serena Joy.
 Sometimes she's out visiting friends, which makes things easier.

 On a side note, she says Commanders' Wives get sick a lot, while Handmaids and Marthas can't afford to.
 When Cora was really sick, she had to pretend to be well.
 Whenever Serena Joy visits a sick friend, the narrator has to go see the Commander.